Bicycle Accidents

 For those injured in bicycle accidents in Louisiana, as well as for the families of those wrongfully killed, the future can seem incredibly uncertain.
 But it is important that you remember you have rights.
 At Parker Alexander, we represent injured cyclists and their loved ones and fight to hold negligent motorists accountable.

-If you or someone you love was involved in a bicycle accident in Monroe or the nearby areas, contact our firm today at (318) 625-6262 for a free consultation.
+If you or someone you love was involved in a bicycle accident in Monroe or the nearby areas, contact our firm today at (318) 625-6262 for a free consultation with our bicycle accident lawyer in Monroe.

 Louisiana Bicycle Laws